What is Energy Medicine yoga?

-Energy medicine yoga takes a slightly different and nuanced approach from the usual routine to get the full benefits of a yoga practice.
+Energy Medicine yoga takes a slightly different and nuanced approach from the usual routine to get the full benefits of a yoga practice.
 One of the principles is that you’ll get more bang for your buck, increasing the benefits of the practice without increasing the amount of time you spend on the mat.
-And if you have very little time at all with your practice, then EMYoga could be your go-to tool to keep yourself fit, centered and energized.
+And if you have very little time at all with your practice, then this type of yoga could be your go-to tool to keep yourself fit, centered and energized.

-My students say that when they practice EMYoga, they increase their energy, clarity and efficiency so much that they find their days have more time and space in them and they meet all their goals effortlessly.
+My students say that when they practice Energy Medicine yoga, they increase their energy, clarity and efficiency so much that they find their days have more time and space in them and they meet all their goals effortlessly.

 OK.
 So how to begin.

 The first step is to activate your body.
 Just like you turn on your cellphone or computer in the morning, you need to turn on your body and energy systems.
 The body is energy and the body is electric, and there are simple ways to get yourself going.
 First, find your collarbones.
 Slide down to the ends of the bony protuberance and then slide off them into the hollows just below and slightly outward.
 If you press into these points, they’re likely to feel sore.
 These are the end points of the kidney meridian, and the kidneys, which clean the body of toxins, need lots of help.
 Go ahead and thump these points.
 Or, if they’re too sore, massage them.
 This also helps to bring fresh oxygen to the brain by stimulating the carotid artery.
 Thump all over your chest, with your hands in fists.
 This is what Tarzan and the apes did.
 It is getting your energy moving forward, in the right direction.
 Without this forward moving flow of energy, you are working at half your capacity.

 Cross over your energy